 Whether you believe you’re at risk for skin cancer or not, it’s important to regularly screen your entire body for abnormalities and see Dr. Ness immediately if you see anything unusual.
 Skin cancer can be easily treated when it’s detected early, and even prevented entirely if you practice good, protective skin care.

 An effective skin cancer screening means that a dermatologist analyzes every part of your skin for abnormalities, and also discusses any risk factors you might have for skin cancer.
 It’s important that you come prepared for your skin cancer screening with Dr. Ness.
 This includes not wearing any cosmetics like makeup or nail polish, since this can cover up signs of cancerous activity.
 You should also wear your hair loose and easily-accessible so that your scalp can be checked.
 Once you’re undressed and fitted with a gown, Dr. Ness will examine you from head to toe and may use a special instrument called a dermatoscope.
 This instrument is a special, light-producing magnifying glass that can allow us to closely examine any areas we discover.
 In the event that Dr. Ness believes you will require a biopsy, we can perform one using a local anesthetic at our state-of-the-art facilities to check for cancerous activity.

 The best way to prevent skin cancer is through protective care, lifestyle changes, and regular screenings with Dr. Ness.
-To schedule an appointment with Dr. Ness for a screening or to discuss your treatment options, contact Fargo Dermatology by calling or filling out our online form.
+To schedule an appointment with Dr. Ness for a screening or to discuss your treatment options, contact Fargo Dermatology by calling or booking online.